python-microservices/pyms/docs/quickstart.md

 # Create a project from scaffold

-PyMS have a command line option to create a project template like [Microservices Scaffold](https://github.com/python-microservices/microservices-scaffold).
+PyMS has a command line option to create a project template like [Microservices Scaffold](https://github.com/python-microservices/microservices-scaffold).
 This command use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to download and install this [template](https://github.com/python-microservices/microservices-template)

 !!! warning